-The 2024A Bonds maturing on May 1, 2025 through and including 2042 and all of the 2024B Bonds are hereinafter referred to collectively as the "Premium Bonds."
+The Bonds maturing on May 1, 2026 through and including May 1, 2040, May 1, 2044 and May 1, 2045 are hereinafter referred to collectively as the "Premium Bonds."
 An amount equal to the excess of the initial public offering price of a Premium Bond set forth on the inside front cover page over its stated redemption price at maturity constitutes premium on such Premium Bond.
 A purchaser of a Premium Bond must amortize any premium over such Premium Bond's term using constant yield principles, based on the purchaser's yield to maturity.
 As premium is amortized, the purchaser's basis in such Premium Bond is reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or disposition of such Premium Bond prior to its maturity.
 Even though the purchaser's basis is reduced, no federal income tax deduction is allowed.